-Relief group travels hundreds of kilometers to feed school children in cameroon, braving roadblocks to grow orange-fleshed sweetpotato in conflict-affected areas
+Relief group travels hundreds of kilometers to feed school children in Cameroon, braving roadblocks to grow orange-fleshed sweetpotato in conflict-affected areas

 - From